brand-clear/RotoWorks/README.md

 # RotoWorks

 ## Overview
-A desktop application that guides users through as-received inspections of used mechanical systems.
+RotoWorks is a desktop application that guides users through as-received inspections of used mechanical systems.

 ## Dependencies
 To get the most out of this application users should have Innovmetric's PolyWorks Inspector and Autodesk's AutoCAD installed on their local machine.
 Additionally, a portable CMM device (e.g. Faro Arm) is required to collect the measurements.